mix-blockchain/mix-docs/configuration.rst

 Chain ID: 76

-MIX Blockchain can be synchronized with either Parity or MIX Geth:
+MIX Blockchain can be synchronized with either Parity or MIX Geth.

+When receiving a large deposit it is essential to wait for 64 blocks before considering it as finalized.

 Parity
 ------